makerdao/governance-manual/parameter-index/surplus-auction/param-surplus-lot-size.md

 `System Surplus Buffer` = 50 million DAI
 `Surplus Lot Size` = 10,000 DAI

 The system surplus must exceed 50,010,000 DAI before a surplus auction can be triggered.
+When the surplus auction occurs, 10,000 DAI will be auctioned to keepers in exchange for MKR.

 ## Purpose